Audio Version [click the globe to change language]

-you can also get somebody in Fiverr to set up a single webpage for you for a super reasonable price
+- you can also get somebody in Fiverr to set up a single webpage for you for a super reasonable price

-- if you need hosting for the page, check these guys.
+- if you need hosting for the page, check out my hosting recommendations.

 Ok, so at this point, we’ve done the following (not necessarily in this order):